What Where: Synopsis

 The play begins with a voice issuing forth from a dimly lit megaphone: "We are the last five."
 Only four characters appear throughout the performance however, Bam, Bom, Bim, and Bem (an echo of Rimbaud's sonnet, "Voyelles") but the voice does not belong to a putative Bum, rather it is the "Voice of Bam".
 The men are all dressed in identical grey gowns with the same long grey hair.

 Before the drama proper commences there is a quick run through of the action without words.
 The four characters enter and exit, as they will all do later, in a style more reminiscent of Quad than the two Act Without Words mimes.
 Satisfied with this the Voice of Bam says, "Good," switches off the light and prepares us for the action.

 The play follows a seasonal pattern.
 The voice tells us that it is spring and turns on the light.
 Bom enters from the north and is questioned by Bam as to the results of an interrogation.
-We do not learn who has been subjected to his ministrations – the assumption is Bum – only that he was given "the works", that he "wept", "screamed" and although he "[b]egged for mercy" he still refused to "say it".
+We do not learn who has been subjected to his ministrations – the assumption is Bum – only that he was given "the works", that he "wept", "screamed" and although he "[b]egged for mercy" he still refused to "say anything".

 The voice is dissatisfied with how this scene is playing out and makes them start again.
-This time Bam wants to know if Bom attempted to revive the man.
+This time Bam asks whether Bom got the man to "say it" and then wants to know if Bom attempted to revive the man.
 Bom claims that he couldn't at which point Bam accuses him of lying saying that he had been given the information and he would also be subjected to the same grilling until he confessed.